hectorjassog/djangolar-seed/README.md

 # Djangolar Template
-Template folder structure and initial config to start a project using Django/Django Rest Framework for a formidable API backend and AngularJS for its spectacular frontend magic
+Template folder structure and initial configuration to start a project using Django/Django Rest Framework for a formidable API back-end and AngularJS for its spectacular front-end magic

 *This document is nowhere near the level of the official documentations.
 Please don't use it as a reference document.
 It's only for quick-starting with this project*